cspwcspw/CloudCameraGK7102/README.md

 curl 192.168.0.237:3201
 ```

 and watch some logging information.
-Move in front of your camera,
+Move in front of your camera, s
 or create loud sounds to see motion and sound events from the camera.

 You'll also notice the camera is creating a lot of failed attempts to get